Quasars can Signpost Supermassive Black Hole Binaries: Results

 We verify that our results are consistent with observations in two ways.
 Firstly, we compute the GWB amplitude using only binary quasars, and find this to be at most $6.1 \times 10^{-16}$, almost four times less than the GWB measurement reported in~\citetalias{agazie_nanograv_2023}.
-We next integrate our binary quasar mass function in the NANOGrav 15 year CW volume \citep[i.e., the $f_{\mathrm{GW}}$-dependent volume accessible to NANOGrav's 15 year CW search,][]{agazie_nanograv_2023d}.
+We next integrate our binary quasar mass function in the NANOGrav 15 year CW volume -- that is the $f_{\mathrm{GW}}$-dependent volume accessible to NANOGrav's 15 year CW search~\citep{agazie_nanograv_2023e}.
 We find $\ll 1$ quasar-based SMBHB system is expected to be detectable, consistent with the current CW non-detections.